Course Outline

 Module 2: Creating Methods, Handling Exceptions, and Monitoring Applications

-Applications often consist of logical units of functionality that perform specific functions, such as providing access to data or triggering logical processing.
-Visual C# is an object-oriented language that uses the concept of methods to encapsulate these logical units of functionality.
-Given that methods can vary in complexity, it is crucial to consider how the state of your application is affected when an exception occurs within a method.
-In this module, you will learn how to create and use methods, handle exceptions, and utilize logging and tracing to document any exceptions that occur.
+Applications often consist of logical units of functionality that perform specific tasks, such as providing data access or initiating logical processes.
+Visual C#, an object-oriented language, uses methods to encapsulate these functional units.
+It is crucial to consider the state of your application when exceptions occur in a method.
+This module will cover creating and using methods, handling exceptions, and utilizing logging and tracing to record exception details.

 Lessons